ANNOUNCEMENT: Right Law Group Opens New Location, Attorney Matt Chaput Joins Team – Learn More

 Posting bail is often required after an arrest.
 While most individuals may be released without bail, some cases require the aid of a bondsman.
-These individuals will require a fee, up front.
+These individuals will require a fee upfront.
 Once the fee is paid, they will post bail for you.
-While this can be expensive, it is less so than paying your entire bail to the court.
+While this can be expensive, it is less than paying your entire bail to the court.
 A bail bondsman guarantees that you will be at your hearings.
-The bondsman will likely come looking for you if you do not appear during all hearings.
+The bondsman will likely come looking for you if you fail to appear in court.

 The arraignment is the portion of your trial during which you enter your plea.
 Do not plead guilty.
 It is possible to fight DUI charges and win the case.
-However, you must ensure that you have an experienced, expert Colorado Springs DUI lawyer on your side to do this.
-A plea of not guilty will give you a jury trial, during which it is possible to show that you were not driving drunk or challenge the merits of the case in another manner.
+However, you must ensure that you have an experienced Colorado Springs DUI lawyer on your side to do this.
+A plea of not guilty leads to the trial process, during which it is possible to show that you were not driving drunk or challenge the merits of the case in another manner.

 Laws concerning DUI, DUI per se, and DWAI appear under Title 42, article 4, and part 13.
 The State of Colorado divides these offenses into two distinct categories: driving under the influence (DUI) and driving while ability impaired (DWAI).
 Colorado further separates DUI into two distinct categories: DUI and DUI per se.